 Licensing fees are not refundable.

 Except for opioid treatment programs, DHS 75.06(1) requires treatment programs to submit certification continuation fees every 24 months, instead of annually as required in the past.
 There has been no increase in fees.
-Providers who owe fees due to the biennial fee cycle will be mailed an invoice with their new certificate after the October 1, 2022.

 This answer depends on the services being provided.

 A DHS 75 certification is not required for an agency licensed as a DHS 124 hospital facility if any of the following apply:

 - Per DHS 75.02(3), this chapter shall not apply to a general medical service that delivers substance use treatment services as an adjunct to general medical care, unless that service meets the definition of a “program” under 42 CFR 2.11.